vtex-apps/io-documentation/docs/en/GettingStarted/build-stores-with-vtex-io/4-ConfiguringTemplates.md

 <div class="alert alert-warning">
 Changes will be reflected in the workspace in which they are made.
 Therefore, when checking your store’s new Infocard rendering, don’t forget to check which account workspace you’re accessing.
 </div>

+Now that it's clear to you how to configure your theme's templates, let's see how we can customize them by customizing their styles.